What is a Factoring Company?: Small Business Options

 RTS Financial

-RTS Financial provides invoice factoring for various industries but offers special incentives for freight businesses.
-In addition to helping solve cash flow issues, RTS provides a desktop and mobile app to help trucking businesses manage day-to-day operations.
+RTS Financial offers invoice factoring services for various industries, with special incentives tailored to freight businesses.
+In addition to helping solve cash flow issues, RTS provides a desktop and mobile app to assist trucking businesses in managing their day-to-day operations.

-The company offers a fuel card program for trucking a freight business.
+The company offers a fuel card program for trucking and freight businesses.
 It can provide up to 97% of the invoice’s value and provides quick funding with same-day funds in some cases.

 The main drawback of RTS is that it doesn’t provide rates upfront.
-You need to apply to discover the fees and charges that would apply.
+You need to apply to determine the applicable fees.
+When applying to RTS, there is no stated minimum number of invoices required to qualify for their services, making it accessible for businesses of various sizes.

 RTS does not charge ACH transfer fees or invoice processing fees.